mpolinowski/elasticsearch-react-example/README.md

 # elasticsearch-react-example
-An example project showing how to use Elasticsearch with React
+An example project showing how to use ElasticSearch with React

 ## Prerequisites